thoughtbot/ember-cli-rails/README.md

 $ git push heroku master
 ```

+EmberCLI compilation happens at deploy-time, triggered by the `asset:precompilation` rake task.

 **NOTE** Run the generator each time you introduce additional EmberCLI
 applications into the project.